The AZEK Company Inc. (AZEK) Shares Soar Above 1-Year High

 AZEK’s Market Performance

-The stock of The AZEK Company Inc. (AZEK) has seen a -0.17% decrease in the past week, with a -12.69% drop in the past month, and a -1.79% fall in the past quarter.
-The volatility ratio for the week is 2.69%, and the volatility levels for the past 30 days are at 3.31% for AZEK.
-The simple moving average for the last 20 days is -5.34% for AZEK stock, with a simple moving average of 9.50% for the last 200 days.
+The stock of The AZEK Company Inc. (AZEK) has seen a 13.02% increase in the past week, with a 2.29% rise in the past month, and a 13.21% gain in the past quarter.
+The volatility ratio for the week is 4.31%, and the volatility levels for the past 30 days are at 3.42% for AZEK.
+The simple moving average for the past 20 days is 8.80% for AZEK’s stock, with a 24.53% simple moving average for the past 200 days.

 Analysts’ Opinion of AZEK